Change a solution’s color with a shake of your hand!

 FAQ and troubleshooting

-The water may be anywhere from lukewarm to hot.
+The water can be anywhere from lukewarm to hot.
 Its temperature only influences the reaction rate.
-The warmer the water you use, the faster the first discoloration of the solution.
+The warmer the water you use, the faster the solution will pale.

-The liquid will “work” as long as there is oxygen in the flask and until the glucose supply lasts.
-So you can still play with it even the next day!
+The liquid will “work” as long as the flask contains oxygen and glucose supply.

 Blue solution in the flask becomes colorless.
 Shaking the flask turns the solution blue again!